 Corning Tower, ESP

-Minimum Qualifications Bachelor’s degree in Public Health, Epidemiology, Statistics/Biostatistics, Social/Behavioral Sciences or a related degree and three years of professional post-degree research experience in that field; or, a Master’s degree in one of the above fields and two years of such experience or a Doctorate in one of the above fields and one year of such experience.
+G-22 – A Bachelor’s Degree in Mathematics, Statistics, Engineering, Biostatistics, Public Health, Epidemiology, or a related degree and three years of professional post degree research experience in the appropriate field; or a Master’s Degree in the appropriate field and two years of such experience; or a doctorate in the appropriate field."

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingSubmit cover letter and resume, preferably in PDF format, to Human Resources Management Group, C19/22918/RS2/EPI-BSDS, Room 2217, Corning Tower Building, Empire State Plaza, Albany, New York 12237- 0012, or fax to (518)473-3395, or by email to firstname.lastname@example.org, with Reference Code C1922918/RS2/EPI-BSDS included in the subject line.
+Notes on ApplyingSubmit cover letter and resume, preferably in PDF format, to Human Resources Management Group, LD/99969/RS12, Room 2217, Corning Tower Building, Empire State Plaza, Albany, New York 12237- 0012, or fax to (518)473-3395, or by email to Resume@health.ny.gov, with Reference Code LD/99969/RS12 included in the subject line.
 Failure to include the required information in the subject line of your email or fax may result in your resume not being considered for this position.
-Resumes will be accepted until November 2, 2020.
+Resumes will be accepted until May 7, 2021.